SESAME-Synchrotron/BEATS_tomoscan/docs/source/quickstart.rst

 	*Figure 1: BEATS beamline control GUI.*

-It can be started from a linux console on the control computer (e.g. by pressing ctrl + alt + t) and typing
+If it's not already started or gets closed accidentally, it can be started from a linux console on the control computer (e.g. by pressing ctrl + alt + t) and typing

 ::